fanyu/EDCPhotoBrowser/README.md

 ![Alt Text](https://github.com/fanyu/EDCPhotoBrowser/blob/master/Browser.gif)

 ##Operation
-Show SpringEffect, No SpringEffect.
+* Show SpringEffect, No SpringEffect.

-Show ToolBar, No ToolBar.
+* Show ToolBar, No ToolBar.
+And Counter Label, Back/Forward Arrow Button.

-Double tap to zoomin and zoomout.
+* Double tap to ZoomIn or ZoomOut.

-Single tap to dismiss.
+* Single tap to dismiss.

-Pan up or down to dismiss.
+* Pan up or down to dismiss.

 ##How to use
 ```swift